slowproj/slowdash/docs/ProjectSetup.md

 $ docker run -p 18881:18881 -v $(pwd):/project REPO/slowdash:TAG
 ```

-If you built the container image locally, `REPO/slowdash:TAG` will be jsut `slowdash:TAG` or `slowdash`.
+If you built the container image locally, `REPO/slowdash:TAG` will be just `slowdash:TAG` or `slowdash`.

 #### Docker Compose
 First write `docker-compose.yaml` at your project directory.